On Obtaining Sharp Bounds of the Rate of Convergence for a Class of Continuous-Time Markov Chains

-We study inhomogeneous continuous-time weakly ergodic Markov chains on a finite state space.
-We introduce a notion of Markov chain with the regular structure of an infinitesimal matrix and study the sharp upper bounds on the rate of convergence for this class.
+{\bf Abstract.} We study inhomogeneous continuous-time weakly ergodic Markov chains with a finite state space.
+We introduce the notion of a Markov chain with the regular structure of an infinitesimal matrix and study the sharp upper bounds on the rate of convergence for such class of Markov chains.

-{\bf Keywords.} Continuous-time Markov chains, inhomogeneous Markov chains, sharp upper bounds, rate of convergence, regular structure, queueing models.
+{\bf Keywords.} continuous-time Markov chains; inhomogeneous Markov chains; sharp upper bounds; rate of convergence; regular structure; queueing models.